AgentMatthy/AI-Shell/README.md

 The `config.yaml` file contains all the configuration settings for the AI terminal assistant.

+It needs to be in the same directory as the `main.py` file.

 These are all the available settings and their default values: (Paste this into your `config.yaml` for a quick setup)

 ```yaml